September 2006 Yemen attacks: Trial

-During a court session on 5 April, lead prosecutor Khalid al-Mawri accused the 36 suspects of being trained in the Marib desert by AQY leader Nasir al-Wuhayshi and pledging to do jihad and support Osama bin Laden.
-They additionally received training from Fawaz al-Rubaiee and Qasim al-Raymi on how to fire Kalashnikov rifles, use hand grenades and distribute films and handouts of religious sheikhs urging people to embark upon jihad.
-At a hearing on 15 April, Abu Bakr al-Rubaiee renounced his confession during an interrogation that he alongside others had been planning attacks on US interests and diplomat residences in Yemen.
-He claimed that the admission was extracted through torture, and that he was approached by jihadist groups to participate in attacks in Yemen and Iraq but refused to do so.
+Prosecutor Khalid al-Mawri accused the suspects of having received training in the Marib desert by Wuhayshi, Raymi, and Rabeiee.
+He claimed the latter incited them to attack American and Yemeni targets.
+Abu Bakr al-Rabeiee, the brother of Fawaz, renounced his confession that he and others were planning attacks on US interests in Yemen, instead claiming the admission was extracted through torture and that he had been approached by jihadist groups to participate in attacks in Yemen and Iraq but refused to do so.